 - (a) No land may be cleared, graded, excavated or filled, or otherwise altered, except in conformity with the regulations contained in this chapter and all other applicable county ordinances. - (b) Site grading and surface water management standards for single family residential and duplex lots. - (1) Site grading during construction activities.
-The building site must be graded and maintained during construction to: - a. prevent erosion of soil onto adjacent or abutting properties and street rights-of-way or easements; and - control surface water runoff to ensure that no surface water in excess of the preconstruction discharge flows onto adjacent or abutting properties and street rights of way or easements; and - c. maintain the flow capacity and function of existing drainage conveyances on or abutting the site to include adjacent street rights of way or easements. - (2) Final site grading.
+The building site must be graded and maintained during construction to: - a. prevent erosion of soil onto adjacent or abutting properties and street rights-of-way or improved drainage conveynaces; and - b. control surface water runoff to ensure that no surface water in excess of the preconstruction discharge flows onto developed adjacent or abutting properties; and - c. maintain the flow capacity and function of existing drainage conveyances on or abutting the site including adjacent street rights of way/easements or improved drainage conveyances. - (2) Final site grading.
 Final grading of a lot must: - a.
-Control and direct surface water runoff to ensure that no surface water, in excess of the preconstruction discharge, flows onto adjacent or abutting properties or discharges offsite into and existing surface water management system or other offsite conveyances; and - b. preserve or relocate existing drainage conveyances necessary to maintain preconstruction flow capacity and function.
+Control and direct surface water runoff to ensure that surface water